Oxsomi/core3/README.md

 Since Vulkan is more fragmented, the features are more split up.
 However in DirectX, the features supported by default are the following:

-- EDeviceFeature_ExtendedDescriptorSize.
-Descriptor heaps are automatically big enough to fit a lot of resources.
+- EGraphicsBindingTier_High is always enabled.
+Enforces at least 200k resource binds available of each type.
-- EDeviceFeature_SubgroupArithmetic, EDeviceFeature_SubgroupShuffle.
+- EGraphicsFeatures_SubgroupArithmetic, EGraphicsFeatures_SubgroupShuffle.
 Wave intrinsics are also supported by default.
-- EDeviceFeature_GeometryShader, EDeviceFeature_TesellationShader and EDeviceFeature_MultiDrawIndirectCount are enabled by default.
+- EGraphicsFeatures_GeometryShader, EGraphicsFeatures_TessellationShader and EGraphicsFeatures_MultiDrawIndirectCount are enabled by default.
-- EDeviceFeature_Raytracing, EDeviceFeature_RayQuery, EDeviceFeature_MeshShaders and EDeviceFeature_VariableRateShading are a part of DirectX12 Ultimate (Turing, RDNA2, Arc and up).
+- EGraphicsFeatures_Raytracing, EGraphicsFeatures_RayQuery, EGraphicsFeatures_MeshShaders, EGraphicsFeatures_VariableRateShading are a part of DirectX12 Ultimate (Turing, RDNA2, Arc and up).
-- EDeviceDataType_BCn is always set.
+- EDeviceDataTypes_BCn, EGraphicsDataTypes_I64, EGraphicsDataTypes_F64 are always set.
-- EDeviceDataType_...

 #### List of Metal requirements